Welcome to Langdon Primary School

 I am delighted to be appointed as a parent governor on the Governing Body of Langdon Primary School .
 I have many transferable professional skills that I felt could benefit the governing board and have a keen interest and experience of safeguarding children.
 Outside of my professional job role I have two young children and enjoy spending time with my family.

-Clerk to Governors - Sarah Seymour
+Clerk to Governors - Sarah Carroll

-Clerk to Governors - Sarah Seymour
+Clerk to Governors - Sarah Carroll

 Code of Conduct for Governors